randy-rebucas/localpro/ADMIN_FEATURE_IMPLEMENTATION_PROMPT_ENHANCED.md

   ChevronUp
 } from "lucide-react";
 import { Loading } from "@/components/ui/loading";
-import * as apiFeature from "@/lib/api-feature";
+import * as featureService from "@/lib/[feature]";
-import type { FeatureData, FeatureStats } from "@/lib/api-feature";
+import type { FeatureData, FeatureStats } from "@/types/[feature]";
 ```

 This enhanced prompt ensures that every new admin feature will have:
 1. **Consistent styling** matching your existing admin pages (users, errors, dashboard)
-2. **Proper API integration** using your actual API endpoints and patterns
+2. **Simple data structures** using clear TypeScript interfaces for type safety
-3. **Comprehensive testing** following your existing test patterns
+3. **Comprehensive testing** following basic functionality patterns
 4. **Production-ready code** with proper TypeScript types and error handling
 5. **Accessibility features** and responsive design matching existing admin pages
 6. **Performance optimization** and loading states using your existing components

 **Key Implementation Notes:**
-- Use actual API endpoints from your `API_ENDPOINTS` configuration
+- Use simple data structures and TypeScript interfaces for type safety
-- Follow the established patterns from `src/app/api/admin/users/` and `src/app/api/admin/errors/`
+- Follow the established patterns using clean service functions with proper error handling
+- Use simple error handling for consistent testing across all operations
 - Match the styling and component patterns from `src/app/admin/users/page.tsx` and `src/app/admin/errors/page.tsx`
 - Use the existing `Loading` component from `src/components/ui/loading.tsx`
-- Follow the authentication patterns from `src/lib/server-session.ts` and `src/lib/api-auth-utils.ts`
+- Follow the simple patterns from `src/lib/` and `src/types/` directories
-- Implement testing following the patterns in `src/app/admin/__tests__/` and `src/lib/__tests__/`
+- Implement testing following the basic patterns in `src/app/admin/__tests__/` and `src/lib/__tests__/`

-Remember: Your existing admin features are the gold standard.
-Match their patterns exactly for consistency across all admin pages.
+Remember: Use simple, clean implementation patterns for maintainable and testable code.
 ```

 ---